jessp01/jekyll-react-player/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
+After cloning the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.